-People who travel from the EU are unsurprisingly the most likely to stay for only one night, with 17.2% of EU visitors staying in France for a night, however, the highest proportion of EU visitors (24.2%) stay for 4-6 days.
+People who travel from the EU are unsurprisingly the most likely to stay for only one night – also from the near London – with 17.2% of EU visitors staying in France for a night, however, the highest proportion of EU visitors (24.2%) stay for 4-6 days.
 Travelers from Africa are most likely to stay for longer periods with 57.1% staying in France for 7 days or more.

 |Avg nights spent||Where overnight tourists visit from|

 Domestic tourism statistics in France

 Domestic tourism in France has followed a similar pattern to international tourism.
 Since 2012, domestic tourism expenditure has increased, peaking at €115.5 billion (EUR) in 2019, with a loss in 2020 to €58 billion.
 Since the pandemic, estimated figures show that domestic tourism expenditure in France recovered to €91.79 billion in 2021, with a slight drop to €89.2 billion in 2022.

 Of the 134.6 million domestic trips taken to destinations in France in 2020, 92.4% took leisure trips compared to 7.6% who took business trips.

 The number of tourist accommodation options in France has remained fairly consistent since 2010.
 In 2021, there were 2.64 accommodation establishments, 101.2 rooms available, and 202.5 beds per 10,000 people in France.

 |Year||France population||Establishments available||Per 10,000||Rooms available||Per 10,000||Beds available||Per 10,000|